dspeyer/ritualEngine/README.md

 support https, so it must be reverse-proxied by something that does (tested in Apache, but nginx is probably easier).

+## Logging In

+If the ritual requires logins, they are handled by setting a `ritLogin` cookie.
+This id is a base 36 hash of the email.
+There is no password or similar security.

+Ritual ids are associated with circular photos and display names stored in the server.

+If a user tries to connect to a login-requiring ritual without a cookie, they will be shown a login page.

 ## Widget API

 A widget is defined with three files, all in the `widgets` directory,